 \subsection{Model Merging}

-Existing research~\citep{entezari2021role,ainsworth2023git} demonstrates that suitably aligning and averaging the weights to merge models can effectively minimize the loss in a single dataset.
-The suitable alignment and averaging of the weights is formulated as
+Existing research~\citep{entezari2021role,ainsworth2023git} demonstrates that suitably aligning and averaging the weights to merge models can effectively minimize the loss on a single dataset.
+The suitable alignment and averaging of the weights are formulated as